AubleLab/PIC_competition_ChIP_scripts/README.md

 *What prefix would you like added to the output files?*
 Provide name you want for your peak files.

+## Estimate residence times

 ## Scripts and data to create figures

 All R scripts for analysis of preprocessed files are in the */scripts_figures* folder.
 These rely on data placed in the */data* folder.
 Each script name starts with a prefix indicating the figure and panel name in the manuscript.
 Before running the scripts set the working directory path to the global *PIC_competition_ChIP_scripts* directory.